Partition-theoretic Frobenius-type limit formulas: Introduction and statement of results

-Equation \eqref{Frob} is the statement of {\it Abel's convergence theorem} if the sequence $\{f(n)\}$ converges; if $\{f(n)\}$ diverges, one may assign limiting value $L$ to the sequence so long as the average value converges.
-In fact, the limit \eqref{Frob} holds if $q\to 1$ through any path in a so-called {\it Stolz sector} of the unit disk, viz. a region with vertex at $z=1$ such that $\frac{|1-q|}{1-|q|}\leq M$ for some $M> 0$.
-See \cite{Divergent, Tauberian} for more about Abelian theorems and the complementary class of Tauberian theorems.
+In this paper, we prove theorems analogous to Proposition \ref{Frob} using methods from $q$-series, that we will refer to as {\it Frobenius-type limit formulas}.
+We note that the limit in Proposition \ref{Frob} holds if $q\to 1$ through any path in a {\it Stolz sector} of the unit disk, a region with vertex at $z=1$ such that $\frac{|1-q|}{1-|q|}\leq M$ for some $M> 0$ (see \cite{Stolz}).

-Note that if $f(n)$ is the indicator function for a subset $S\subseteq \mathbb N$ with arithmetic density $d_S$, then \eqref{Frob} gives the limiting value $L=d_S$ as $q\to 1$.
-In \cite{Paper1, Paper2}, inspired by work of Alladi \cite{A}, the author and my collaborators exploit this idea to prove partition-theoretic and $q$-series formulas for $d_S$ with $q\to 1$, as well as at other roots of unity $\zeta$.
-In this paper, intended as a complement to \cite{Paper2}, we employ similar techniques to prove partition and $q$-series analogues of \eqref{Frob}.